PrefectHQ/prefect/docs/concepts/work-pools.md

 The `variables` section defines the fields available to be customized per deployment.
 The `variables` section follows the [OpenAPI specification](https://swagger.io/specification/), which allows work pool creators to place limits on provided values (type, minimum, maximum, etc.).

-The job configuration section defines how values provided for fields in the variables section should be translated to the configuration given to a worker when executing a flow run.
+The job configuration section defines how values provided for fields in the variables section should be translated into the configuration given to a worker when executing a flow run.

 The values in the `job_configuration` can use placeholders to reference values provided in the `variables` section.
 Placeholders are declared using double curly braces, e.g., `{{ variable_name }}`. `job_configuration` values can also be hard-coded if the value should not be customizable.

 Each worker type is configured with a default base job template, making it easy to start with a work pool.
 The default base template defines fields that can be edited on a per-deployment basis or for the entire work pool via the Prefect API and UI.